PEOPLE + FOOD + FAITH

-We do are best to provide alternatives for vegetarians and those with dietary restrictions but as you an imagine, it would be impossible for us to plan for everyone’s individual needs.
+We do our best to provide alternatives for vegetarians and those with dietary restrictions but as you can imagine, it would be impossible for us to plan for everyone’s individual needs.
 Please feel free to bring along food that works for your specific needs!

 Is the Table part of a denomination?

 Yes.
-We are member of the Evangelical Presbyterian Church (www.epc.org), a 501c3 non-profit organization of about 450 churches nation wide.
+We are members of the Evangelical Presbyterian Church (www.epc.org), a 501(c)(3) non-profit organization of over 600 churches nationwide.
 But don’t worry, we welcome people from all kinds of faith backgrounds and those with no faith background at all!